-The accompanying databases are indexes to the Nowotaniec Roman Catholic church marriage banns covering 1822 - 1951, Volumes I - V. I digitally photographed the four volumes of records in Nowotaniec in 2010 and I hold the copyright on the digital images of these records.
+The accompanying databases are indexes to the Nowotaniec Roman Catholic church marriage banns covering 1822 - 1951, Volumes 1 - 5 and 8.
+I digitally photographed the records in Nowotaniec and I hold the copyright on the digital images of these records.

-Please note that Volume III covering 1850 - 1872 has been lost.
+Please note that Volume 3 covering 1850 - 1872 has been lost.
 To my knowledge, it simply does not exist.

 If you would like digital copies of any records in these books, please contact Debbie Greenlee for information.

 Even if your family lived in another village it wouldn't hurt to check these Nowotaniec Marriage Banns as there are many people from different villages found here.
 If your family was Greek Catholic don't ignore any Roman Catholic records, as couples intermarried often.

 Some pages duplicate the record numbers from the previous page.
 The original pages in Volumes 1, 2 and 4 were not numbered.

 There are some question marks in these transcriptions/translations.
 For a period of a few years it appears that the bride and groom actually wrote their information in the record.
 This is one reason why there are so many question marks in Volume 5; so many different handwriting samples.